The Efficiency Frontier: Classical Shadows versus Direct Quantum Measurement: Methods

-\begin{itemize} \item An estimate of the number of quantum measurements required under specified conditions of precision and failure probability can be readily obtained using the Hoeffding inequality (a variant and corollary of the Chebyshev inequality).
+An estimate of the number of quantum measurements required under specified conditions of precision and failure probability can be readily obtained using the Hoeffding inequality (a variant and corollary of the Chebyshev inequality).
 The left-hand side of the inequality represents the failure probability, $\delta$, at a given precision $\varepsilon$, while the right-hand side is a function of the number of measurements.
 Applying the Hoeffding inequality allows us to efficiently derive an upper bound on the required number of measurements.A key consideration is the distribution of error and failure probability among the terms in the observable.
 In the case of general Pauli-form observables, it is necessary to allocate the failure probability across each individual observable in the summation.
-The detailed derivation of the corresponding formula is provided in the appendix. \end{itemize}
+The detailed derivation of the corresponding formula is provided in the Appendix~\ref{sec:b2}.
+Furthermore, Appendix~\ref{secD} presents a comparative example of two methods for measuring multi-body Pauli observables.